 Besides using your personal brand to get clients for services you may be interested in offering, there are many other ways to make money from your travel blog:

 - Affiliate marketing: There are affiliates for everything!
 Travel accommodations, travel insurance, travel gear and even web hosting.
 Every time someone clicks on the link and makes a successful purchase, you earn a small commission.
-While many bloggers have made tons of money using this tactic, it’s wise to note that merchants pay a relatively small amount for every sale made, so expect that you won’t make a lot—especially when you’re just starting out and don’t have a lot of traffic.
+While many bloggers have made tons of money using this tactic, it’s wise to note that merchants pay a relatively small amount for every sale made, so expect that you won’t make a lot—especially when you’re just starting out and don’t have a lot of traffic (here’s how to drive more traffic to your website).

 - Sponsored posts: Some companies will ask you to write a sponsored post in exchange for money, but the downfall is, your readers may find this ingenuine.